TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 *not* automatically persisted.
 The changed copy is given to the action as argument.

-Now we have to code in our controller explicit that we want to replace the existing persistent ``blog`` object with our changed ``blog`` object.
-For this the repository offers a method update()::
+Now we have to explicitly tell our controller that we want to replace the existing persistent ``blog`` object with our modified ``blog`` object.
+For this, the repository provides the method update()::

     $this->blogRepository->update($blog);

 With this the changed object will be made into the persistent
-object: The changes are stored permanent now.
+object: The changes are now permanently stored.

 .. sidebar:: Copies of objects

     Why a copy of an object is created when it is to be changed?
-Lets have assume that the persistent object would be directly changed.
+Lets assume that the persistent object would be directly changed.
 In this case an empty controller would be updating persistent objects::